My Experience Living With Pancreatitis

 I Wanted to Live

-I did hordes of research after my diagnosis.
-My research led me to completely eliminate red meat, pork, mayo, butter, cream, and everything else with high fat content from my diet.
-In other words I was on a diet of fish, poultry (chicken and turkey), fruit, vegetables, legumes, and whole grain products.
-I also started taking vitamins and minerals to enable me to get enough nutrients absorbed because one of the complications that arises from pancreatitis is called malabsorption.
-Basically that means you don't absorb nutrients from food like you should.
-I started taking a multiple vitamin-mineral formula.
+I did loads of research after my diagnosis that led me to completely eliminate red meat, pork, mayo, butter, cream, and everything else with high-fat content from my diet.
+In other words, I was on a diet of fish, poultry (chicken and turkey), fruit, vegetables, legumes, and whole grain products.
+I also started taking vitamins and minerals to enable me to get enough nutrients absorbed because one of the complications that arise from pancreatitis is malabsorption.
+Basically, it means you don't absorb nutrients from food like you should.
+I started taking a multivitamin/mineral formula.

-Years later I found research on OPC's (pycnogenol and grape seed) and curcumin (turmeric).
-The virtues of the two sounded too good to be true, but I gave it a shot.
+Years later I found research on OPCs (antioxidants like Pycnogenol and grape seed) and curcumin (turmeric).
+The benefits of the two sounded too good to be true, but I gave them a shot.
 I started taking vitamin C, grape seed, and turmeric.
-Then, after six months of no problems (no pain or other symptoms), to "test" the benefits of Vitamin C, grape seed extract, and curcumin I stopped taking my meds.
-Six months later I was still in a "no problem zone."
+Then, after six months of no problems, to test the effectiveness of the supplements, I stopped taking my prescriptions.
+Six months later, I still had no problems.
 The diet and supplements were definitely working.
-However...

-The two most common causes of pancreatitis are gallstones and alcohol consumption.
+The two most common causes of pancreatitis are gallstones and excessive alcohol consumption.

-Alcoholic pancreatitis has always been thought to occur in those who consume vast amounts of alcohol via consistent long-term drinking and/or binge drinking.
-New research suggests that alcoholic pancreatitis may be linked to a genetic variant in DNA.
+- Alcoholic pancreatitis has always been thought to occur in those who consume large amounts of alcohol (frequent drinking over time or binge drinking).

 Other causes include: